neethupeter1/Angular/README.md

-This repository contains a projects on AngularJS and Angular2.
+This repository contains projects on AngularJS and Angular2.

-Remove box folder is created in AngularJS